-90-year-old Peoria man walks thousands of miles to fight childhood cancer
+90-year-old Peoria man walking through 16 states to fight childhood cancer

 "If the donations keep pouring in and my legs hold up, I'm going to continue walking," he said.

-To donate to Troutman's cause, you can visit https://troutmantrek.com/ or mail donations to St. Jude at : St. Jude Challenge
+To donate to Troutman's cause, you can visit https://troutmantrek.com/ or mail donations to St. Jude at:

 Troutman Trek 4